secretstartups/handbook/job-families/engineering/infrastructure/engineering-management/index.html.md

 - Lead hiring and management success across multiple Infrastructure Reliability Engineering teams
 - Measure and improve productivity of the team while supporting a great Team Member experience and belonging
 - Drive quarterly OKRs
-- Work across departments within engineering
+- Collaborate across departments within engineering
-- Own the availability, reliability, and performance of GitLab.com
+- Own the overall reliability of GitLab.com
 - Own the process for incident response and management
-- Guide the process for team workflow and project management, ensuring transparency and driving for results
+- Guide the process for team workflow and project management
 - Ensure team process and capability to stay ahead of system capacity demands
 - Support improvements in infrastructure spend efficiency
 - Communicate effectively across all company departments and roles